Anglo-Chinese School: Anglo-Chinese School (Primary)

-Anglo-Chinese School (Junior)

-Anglo-Chinese School (Junior), formerly named Anglo-Chinese Junior School, is one of the two ACS primary schools in Singapore.
-Established in 1951 at the old Coleman Street campus, it moved to its former premises at 25 Peck Hay Road at the end of 1984.
-In December 2008, it relocated to a new building at 16 Winstedt Road.

-Its students sit for the local PSLE in primary class six and have the option to move on to the ACS Secondary Schools with affiliation favours.

 Anglo-Chinese School (Independent)

-Anglo-Chinese School which was founded in 1886, obtained its independence status from MOE in 1988.
+Anglo-Chinese School obtained its independence status from MOE in 1988.
 In 1988, Anglo-Chinese Secondary School was renamed Anglo-Chinese School (Independent).
 After receiving its independent status, the school had outgrown the Barker Road campus and plans were made to construct a new building.
 It relocated to 121 Dover Road in 1992.
-The campus houses a sports complex and a boarding school.
-The campus has also been expanded with a new teaching block to accommodate the influx of International Baccalaureate (IB) students.

-ACS (Independent) offers an integrated programme of GCE 'O' Levels and the International Baccalaureate, after its appointment as an IB World School in 2005.

-The current principal is Arene Koh.

 Anglo-Chinese School (Barker Road)

 Anglo-Chinese School (Barker Road) opened in 1994 and is located at the Barker Road campus.
 It moved to the former Swiss Cottage Primary School while awaiting completion of the Barker Road rebuilding project.
-The school is divided into primary and secondary sections, the latter retaining the Barker Road suffix and the former becoming ACS (Primary).
+The school was divided into primary and secondary sections, the latter retaining the Barker Road suffix and the former later becoming ACS (Primary).

-ACS (Barker Road) offers the 4 and 5-year GCE 'O' Levels programme for its students.
-Some students then move on to Anglo-Chinese Junior College to continue their ACS education.

-The current principal is Loo Ming Yaw.

 Anglo-Chinese School (International) Singapore

-Anglo-Chinese School (International) is a private school where students take a six-year course, with the International General Certificate of Secondary Education (IGCSE) in the fourth year and the International Baccalaureate in the sixth year from 2007 onwards.
-Before that date students took International A-Levels.
+Anglo-Chinese School (International) is a private school.
 The school opened in January 2005 with 150 students and is located in Holland Village on the former premises of the now defunct Buona Vista Secondary School at 61 Jalan Hitam Manis.
-The school's previous principals include the Rev John Barrett, (former principal of The Leys School, Cambridge, UK, and chair of the World Methodist Council), and P. Kerr Fulton-Peebles.

-The current principal is Gavin Kinch.

-Anglo-Chinese Secondary School

-Anglo-Chinese Secondary School was before Anglo-Chinese (Barker Road) and Anglo-Chinese (Independent).
+From January 2026, a 10-storey elementary school building on the same site as its high school can accommodate 450 pupils from seven years of age to 12.

+The pupils will follow the Cambridge Primary curriculum offered by Cambridge International Education.